 I posted a short version of this on Instagram when it was the 2 year anniversary of this lifestyle change I made and thought I’d expand a bit, and hopefully inspire others to make changes in their life to get healthy and fit too!

 2014: Before I knew it, I had completed my first half marathon in April.
-I’m not a “fast” runner, but I love the feeling I get from running.
+I love the feeling I get from running.
 There just isn’t anything like it!
 And crossing that finish line was such a huge accomplishment for me, so I was thrilled!
 I was about 1 month from turning 30, and I definitely feel like I reached my goal.
 But, at that point I still had (and still do have) more fitness goals to fulfill.
 So, I’m continuing to stay active and eat well to be the healthiest and happiest me I can be.
 I find running to be a great stress reliever.

 I started practicing yoga, spinning, or lifting weights on non-running days.
 Later in the year I bought my first road bike and bike trainer.
 I went from not doing much for physical activity to being so passionate about fitness over the course of a year or so.
 Running is what really got me into my other fitness interests.